forkcms/documentation/README.md

 # Contributing

-See the article about [contributing](contribute/documentation.md) to the documention.
+Want to help improving our documentation?
+See the dedicated article about [contributing](contribute/documentation.md).